Basic Hayes modem AT strings

 Sr=n - Set register r to value n

-Xn - Determines result codes that will be displayed following modem operations; 0=Basic response set, blind dialing; 1=Extended response set, blind dialing; 2=Extended response set, dial tone detection; 3=Extended response set, blind dialing, and busy signal detection; 4=Extended response set, dial tone, and busy signal detection.
+Xn - Determines result codes that displays the following modem operations.
+0=Basic response set with blind dialing, 1=Extended response set with blind dialing, 2=Extended response set with dial tone detection, 3=Extended response set with blind dialing and busy signal detection, 4=Extended response set with dial tone and busy signal detection.

-&Dn - Controls data terminal ready (DTR) transition 0=Ignore DTR signal; 1=Return to command mode when after losing DTR; 2=Hang up, turn off auto answer, and return to command mode after losing DTR; 3=Reset after losing DTR.
+&Dn - Controls DTR (data terminal ready) transition.
+0=Ignore DTR signal, 1=Return to command mode when after losing DTR, 2=Hang up, turn off auto answer, and return to command mode after losing DTR, 3=Reset after losing DTR.

-&Gn - Selects the guard tone (not used on calls within the U.S.); 0=Disable guard tone; 1=set guard tone on answering modem to 550 Hz; 2=Set guard tone to 1800 Hz.
+&Gn - Selects the guard tone (not used on calls in the U.S.).
+0=Disable guard tone, 1=set guard tone on answering modem to 550 Hz, 2=Set guard tone to 1800 Hz.

 &Mn - Sets operation; 0=Sets asynchronous operation.

 &Pn - Selects the ratio of the make/break interval that the modem uses for pulse dialing. "make" refers to off-hook, "break" refers to on-hook, 0=39/61 for U.S., 1=33/67 for United Kingdom.

 &Sn - DSR override.
 0=Force DSR signal active; 1=DSR active according to the CCITT specification.